You can get from Paris to Rome by train, bus or flight.

 There are alternative travel options to Rome that can usually take longer:

-In comparison, travelling by coach can take you on average 20 h 20 min.
+In comparison, going by coach can take 20 h 20 min on average.

 Here are some other resources that might have the information you need